Lavandin essential oil, from natural hybridization to prosperity

 • Barocelli E, Car F, Chiavarini M, Impicciatore M, Bruni R, Bianchi A, Ballabeni V. Antinociceptive and gastroprotective effects of inhaled and orally administered Lavandula hybrida Reverchon “Grosso” essential oil.
 Life Sciences, Volume 76, Issue 2, 26 November 2004

 • Damião P. de Sousa, Genival A. S. Júnior, Luciana N. Andrade, Josemar S. Batista.
 Spasmolytic Activity of Chiral Monoterpene Esters.
-Rec.
 Nat.
 Prod

 • Kotan R, Kordali S, Car A. Screening of antibacterial activities of twenty-one oxygenated monoterpenes.
 Z Naturforsch C J Biosci.
 2007